ktopcuoglu/gitlab-dbt-analytics/transform/snowflake-dbt/models/common/common.md

 Type of Data: gitlab.com db usage events

-Aggregate Grain: event_date, dim_user_id, dim_namespace_id, and event_name
+Aggregate Grain: event_name, dim_ultimate_parent_namespace_id, dim_user_id

-Time Grain: Day
+Time Grain: event_date

 Use case: everyday analysis and dashboards; flexibility in aggregating by sets of events, different time ranges

+Note: This model excludes events occurring before a gitlab.com user was created (ex: imported projects; see fct_usage_event for more details).
+Events not tied to a specific user are excluded.

 {% enddocs %}

 {% docs fct_usage_instance_daily %}
 Type of Data: gitlab.com db usage events

-Aggregate Grain: event_date, event_name, dim_instance_id (all od SaaS)
+Aggregate Grain: event_name, dim_instance_id (all of gitlab.com/SaaS)

-Time Grain: Day
+Time Grain: event_date

-Use case: everyday analysis and dashboards; flexibility in aggregating by sets of events, different time ranges
+Use case: everyday analysis and dashboards; SaaS-wide analysis

+Note: This model excludes events occurring before a gitlab.com user was created (ex: imported projects; see fct_usage_event for more details).
+Events not tied to a specific user are included.

 {% enddocs %}